Quinoa Tabbouleh Salad Recipe

 - Quinoa– This will replace the bulger used in traditional tabbouleh

-- Tomatoes– I used cherry tomatoes but any kind of tomato can be chopped and used in this dish.
+- Tomatoes– I used chopped cherry tomatoes but any kind of tomato can be chopped and used in this dish.

 Tips for Perfect Quinoa Tabbouleh